Last updated on 2026-05-15

 Program Structure

-The Information Technology: Software Development program is structured to be completed within two academic years of full-time study.
+The Information Technology: Software Development diploma program is structured to be completed within two academic years of full-time study.
 The program includes:

 Featured Experiences